epsilonlabs/emf-rdf/RESOURCE.md

 EMF multi value attribute options `unique` and `ordered` are supported by the RDF-EMF resource.

 Unique values are not enforced in RDF.
 We are depending on the EMF meta-model attribute options to be correctly handled by an EMF modelling tool.
 Duplicates in an RDF data model are persisted when handled as an EMF model.
-Removing a value from a unique where there are duplicates of a value will only remove a single instance of the duplicate value.
+Removing a value from a unique where there are duplicates of a value will remove all instances of the duplicate value; this maintains an equivalence between EMF and RDF represenations of the model.

 RDF can handle multi value attributes using _Containers_ or _Lists_.
 The RDF resource will opt to update the RDF representation of a multi value attribute based on the current structure (container/list) in the RDF data model.
 However, when there is no existing structure by default a container structure will be used.
 If you would prefer to use lists for representing the multi value attributes then you can add a line to the configuration file `multiValueAttributeMode: List`.